 What Are Alcoholics

 According to SAMHSA, the Substance Abuse and Mental Health Services Administration, heavy alcohol use is defined as binge drinking on 5 or more days in the past month.
-Binge drinking, as defined above, involves a pattern of drinking that exceeds the limits outlined by healthy drinking defined by the NIAAA.
+Binge drinking, as defined above, involves a pattern that exceeds the limits outlined by healthy drinking defined by the NIAAA.
 Another way to define alcoholism is anyone who exceeds binge drinking that brings Blood Alcohol Content (Or BAC) to levels above 0.08 per session, more than 5 times per week.

 According to the NIAAA, roughly 72% of people have a single period of heavy drinking (usually between the ages of 18-24) that they eventually grow out of.
 For most, growing out of this stage is normal, but for alcoholics, these patterns of usage only continue or worsen.
 What’s known as HFA’s (Or High Functioning Alcoholics) are those individuals who are able to partially separate their addiction from their daily responsibilities.
-Typically, these people tend to minimize their drinking by labeling it simply as a hobby, occasional indulgence, or heavy bout of drinking.
+Typically, these people tend to minimize their alcoholism by labeling it simply as a hobby, occasional indulgence, or heavy bout of drinking.
 The truth however, is that an alcoholic is defined by that person’s relationship to alcohol, not how their relationship to alcohol appears to the rest of the world.
 Here are some telltale signs of alcoholism to look out for if you suspect yourself or a loved one of being an alcoholic:

 - Using alcohol as a reward for accomplishments or relief.

-- Drinking daily.
+- They drink daily.

 - Living a double life that separates binge drinking from their daily work or home life.

 - Binging more than a few times per week (more than 5 drinks in one sitting).